pierr3/VectorAudio/README.md

 No.

+### Can I add a frequency manually if it does not exist in the database?

+The AFV facility manager manual is clear that ALL stations must be added.
+If your vACC has not done so, please ensure they do.
+VectorAudio follows the database definition of frequencies and does not allow for the addition of custom frequencies at this moment.

 ### I have an issue with VectorAudio

 Read this document entirely first.
 If you can't find the answer to your problem, please [open an issue](https://github.com/pierr3/VectorAudio/issues/new) on GitHub, attaching relevant lines from the vector_audio.log file that should be in the same folder as the executable.